joelouthan/theologic.us/content/posts/prayers/2020-06-24-daily_prayers.md

 Heal Natasha.
 Bless her in this time.
 Let peace fall on the Gayles.
 Be with Aaron and Audrey.

+> God, we need you.
+We need you desperately.
+I pray for sweet Natasha.
+I pray that you would restore your body and give her peace and comfort she has never felt before.
+We cry out for your tender mercy.
+Have mercy on her, Son of David!
+Have mercy in her I beg you!
+Son of God!
+Please comfort her please remove this pain.
+Please completely heal her.
+> I ask this one thing Lord.
+Be glorified today.

 Heal Ron & Karen

 Heal Landon.
 Protect Jules, Eli, Sophia, and Olivia.